department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 <br>

-### What kind of life insurance benefits can I get with FSGLI?
+### How much coverage can I get with Family Servicemembers' Group Life Insurance?

 Up to a maximum of $100,000 of coverage for you as a spouse, not to exceed your Servicemember’s SGLI coverage, and $10,000 for each dependent child.
 Dependent children get free coverage.